Adoption Process

 Research

-I ask that all adopters, especially the main caregiver, have done their research, including looking over the care requirements on my website.
+I ask that all adopters, especially the main caregiver, have done their research and looked over the care requirements on my website.
 Please understand that care requirements have evolved over the years as we learn more about hamsters and gain better access to supplies here in the US.
-My most basic requirements are having at least a 775 square inch enclosure, at least an 11 inch wheel, at least 8 inches of safe bedding, a sand bath with safe sand, and a diet consisting of a quality seed mix and lab block!
+My most basic requirements are having at least a 775 square inch enclosure, at least an 11 inch wheel, at least 8 inches of safe bedding, a sand bath with safe sand, a water source with fresh water, a quality seed mix and lab block, and access to an exotic veterinarian!

 Note that everyone in the family should be aware and on board.
 Surprise gift giving is not encouraged nor accepted as I want to be certain everyone in the family is prepared and understands the responsibilities involved.
 Please take your time to decide that a hamster is the right pet for you and/or your family, as well as to collect your supplies to make sure you have what you need.
 Consider that while hamsters may not need regular veterinarian check ups, they may require vet care if ill or injured so a vet fund is recommended.